avasay/avasay.github.io/_posts/2019-11-01-Image-Randomizer-C-Sharp-Caching.markdown

 comments: true
 ---

 This is a simple image **randomizer**/**rotator** application implemented in C# and using generic handler.
-This application continues from and builds on my the two applications from my previous posts:
+This application continues from and builds on my the two applications from my previous posts<!--more-->:

 1. Caching a list from my [Get Random Element From Cached List][get-random-element] post; and
-2. Displaying a bytearray image from my [Display Image Using CSharp Generic Handler and JQuery][display-image] post. <!--more-->
+2. Displaying a bytearray image from my [Display Image Using CSharp Generic Handler and JQuery][display-image] post.

 Except, this time I'm not using JQuery to display images inside the ```<img>``` tag.
 This time, I simply display them as a background, like so,
 ```